BlueMap-Minecraft/BlueMapWiki/wiki/configs/Maps.md

 This can be useful for example if some mod prevents light-data from being saved correctly.
 However, this also has a few drawbacks:
+- Cave rendering will always be enabled (BlueMap is using the sky-light data to detect "caves")
-- For those chunks, every block will always be fully lit
+- Everything will be rendered fully lit (sky-light value of 15, looks similar to having night vision)
 - Night-mode might not work correctly
-- Caves will always be rendered (ignoring the [`remove-caves-below-y`](#remove-caves-below-y) setting)

 _Default is_ `false`